BBurns42/stream-processing/README.md

 ![Service Diagram](./service%20diagram.png)

 To accomodate the potential multiple sources of data, each Message Consumer service independently collects metrics using System Diagnostics.
-These in turn are broadcasted to an Open Telemetry service for collation and can be broadcasted to Prometheus.
-This in turn can be used by observabillity platforms such as Grafana for dashboards.
-Otherwise, metrics are broadcasted via console log per Consumer service.
+These in turn are broadcasted to an Open Telemetry service for collation and can be scraped by Prometheus.
+This in turn is used by Grafana for dashboards.

-> **_NOTE:_** There's currently a configuration issue where OTel is submitting data that is not being scraped by Prometheus.

 ## Getting Started